zhouyl/flowblade/docs/components/media/video.md

 # Video

 HTML5 video player component with enhanced features for embedding and playing video content.
 Video provides a flexible way to embed and play video content.
+Perfect for tutorials, product demos, and multimedia content.

 ## Basic Usage